RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 of this writing is the absolute majority of languages), and they may be useful when you have to manage streams that are not normalized, or (by using an additional, special, switch) contains ill-formed sequences, like Windows file names, that may contain UTF-16 sequences with ill-formed surrogates (WTF-16).
 TEXT strings, for example, can be normalized at string creation time, while CODEPOINTS strings will never be automatically normalized; and so on.

+Indeed, there are situations in which one would need grapheme-based strings which are automatically normalized, and some other situations where such automatic normalization would be undesirable.
+RXU thus defines an intermediate data type, called GRAPHEMES.
+A GRAPHEMES string is composed of graphemes, but it does not have to be normalized; a TEXT string, on the other hand, is guaranteed to be NFC-normalized.
+It is expected that most users will prefer to manage TEXT strings, but GRAPHEMES strings may come handy for specialized applications.

 ## _Excursus:_ A note about the implementation strategy